kkag840/kkag840/README.md

 ### Backend Software Engineer

 I’m a Backend Developer with a strong focus on building scalable and well-structured backend systems using Java and Spring Boot.
-I have completed my B.Tech and currently work at a software company, where I contribute to backend services and system development.
+I have completed my B.Tech and currently working as a software engineer , where I contribute to backend services and system development.

 ---
 ## Contact Me